joestrouth1/stencil-site/src/docs/tooling/service-workers.md

 }
 ```

 The `swUpdate` event is emitted by Stencil every time a new service worker is installed.
 When a service worker is waiting for registration, the toast is shown.
 After clicking the reload button, a message is posted to the waiting service worker, letting it know to take over.
-This message needs to be handled by the service worker; therefore we need to create a custome one (e. g. `src/sw.js`) and call `skipWaiting()`.
+This message needs to be handled by the service worker; therefore we need to create a custom one (e. g. `src/sw.js`) and call `skipWaiting()`.

 ```tsx
 importScripts("workbox-v3.4.1/workbox-sw.js");